You said, we're listening

 You said - We are unaware of the social care offer, and it is confusing to know what services are available for my child.

 We're listening - We have appointed a new interim Designated Social Care Officer (DSCO, sometimes referred to as a ‘Disco’), Alison Mills-Clarke.
-Alison has practiced social care for over 24 years and brings a wealth of experience working with children and their families.
+Alison has practised social care for over 24 years and brings a wealth of experience working with children and their families.

 Part of Alison’s role will include overseeing a review of our short breaks offer.
 Short breaks includes social care provision such as: